Deepwater Horizon explosion: Pre-explosion problems and warnings

-The US Coast Guard had issued pollution citations for Deepwater Horizon 18 times between 2000 and 2010, and had investigated 16 fires and other incidents.
+The US Coast Guard had issued pollution citations for Deepwater Horizon 18 times between 2000 and 2010 and had investigated 16 fires and other incidents.
 These incidents were considered typical for a Gulf platform and were not connected to the April 2010 explosion and spill.
 The Deepwater Horizon had other serious incidents, including one in 2008 in which 77 people were evacuated from the platform when it tilted and began to sink after a section of pipe was incorrectly removed from the platform's ballast system.

 The American Bureau of Shipping last inspected the rig's failed blowout preventer in 2005.

 Internal BP documents show that BP engineers had concerns as early as 2009 that the metal casing that BP wanted to use might collapse under high pressure.
 According to a number of rig workers, it was understood that workers could get fired for raising safety concerns that might delay drilling.
 David Rainey, BP Gulf of Mexico Exploration Manager, was putting his staff and the drilling department under extreme pressure to finish the Macondo well and to move the rig to the next exploration prospect.
 Rainey was angry that the MC 252 well was over budget and needed to be finished.
 Gulf of Mexico engineers were not satisfied that they had a proper leak off test and had concerns as to cement integrity.
-Rainey pressured them to complete the well; no Cement Bond log was run.
-The technical staff wanted to re-squeeze the well and Rainey would not accept this recommendation.
+Rainey pressured them to complete the well; no cement bond log was run.
+The technical staff wanted to re-squeeze the well, but Rainey would not accept this recommendation.

 In March 2010, the rig experienced problems that included drilling mud falling into the undersea oil formation, sudden gas releases, a pipe falling into the well, and at least three occasions of the blowout preventer leaking fluid.
 The rig's mechanic stated that the well had been experiencing problems for months, and that the drill repeatedly kicked due to resistance from high gas pressure.
 On March 10, a BP executive emailed the Minerals Management Service about a stuck pipe and well control situation at the drilling site, and stated that BP would have to plugback the well.
 A confidential survey commissioned by Transocean weeks before the explosion stated that workers were concerned about safety practices and feared reprisals if they reported mistakes or other problems.
 The survey raised concerns "about poor equipment reliability, which they believed was a result of drilling priorities taking precedence over maintenance."
 The survey found that "many workers entered fake data to try to circumvent the system.
 As a result, the company's perception of safety on the rig was distorted".